rgawdzik/QuestionAppTemplateWP8/src/QuestionAppTemplate/Questions/README.txt

 Make sure to follow the input specs of the Questions.txt carefully!
 Errors may occur if improperly setup!

 Requirements:
-At least 10 questions must be present.
-If there are more than 10 questions, then
+At least 3 questions must be present.
+If there are less than 3 questions, then this program cannot function.
+Make sure the formatting is precise!
+The parser cannot interpret an unknown format!

 FORMAT
 ------